MilonMorshed/k3d/README.md

 # You can now use the registry like this (example):
 # 1. create a new cluster that uses this registry
 k3d cluster create --registry-use k3d-my-registry:49552
+If you want to create a cluster by using config file like cluster.yaml/registry.yaml
+# k3d cluster create -c cluster.yaml --registry-config registry.yaml
 kubectl config use-context k3d-dev kubectle cluster-info kubectx k3d-dev